Skip to main content

 Equifax City DirectoryTraverse City60Closure

-The most significant filing came from R & B Machine Tool at its Saline facility, reporting 220 affected workers.
+The largest notice was filed by R & B Machine Tool at its Saline facility, reporting 220 affected workers.
 Michigan Bulb followed with 210 workers.

 Trend & Outlook